dbca-wa/wastd/docs/data_curators.rst

 Tab Observations and Turtle Morphometric Observations have optional fields to capture the "handler" and the "recorder", where the handler is the person physically handling the tag or conducting the measurements, and the recorder the person who writes the data sheet.
-Both activities bring their own source of errors, which are often linked to the person's respective training or handwriting.
+It is interesting to retain this information, as both activities bring their own source of errors, which are often linked to the person's respective training or handwriting.

-After adding these data to the Encounter, save the Encounter and refresh WAStD's home page to see a summary as popup on the Encounter's place marker.
+After adding these data to the Encounter, save the Encounter (twice to update the map popup) and refresh WAStD's home page to see a summary as popup on the Encounter's place marker.

 Updating an existing stranding record
 -------------------------------------